php-fig/fig-standards/proposed/extended-phar.md

 Implementors MAY choose to cache/serialize the ExtensionInterface objects.
 Thus every module providing an extension MUST be aware of serialization.

+If the phar file is already unpacked (for example during development time in IDE workspaces) the caching and management of the module SHOULD be the same.

 5. Loading order